priyankamadhawai/zomato_webpage/README.md

-this is edited in git side
+this is zomato  webpage
+## setup created here for our application